-"As a direct result of the mentoring, we did something we have never done before — we launched a new product.
-Aimed at our hotel clients, it is a portable booking system that works on laptops and tablets that hotel staff can use even when they are away from reception.
+"As a direct result of the mentoring, we launched a new product.
+Aimed at our hotel clients, it is a portable booking system that works on mobile devices, which hotel staff can use even when they are away from reception.
 It's not something I would ever have thought of doing before.

-"As a managing director, I was spending too much time in the wrong areas and now I delegate more and focus on areas where I can have the most impact on the business."
+"As a managing director, I was spending too much time in the wrong areas.
+Now I delegate more, and focus on areas where I can have the biggest impact on the business."

 What makes a good mentor?

-"Our target is to increase our turnover from £0.5million to £0.75million in three years and that should be achievable if we put everything we have learned into practice.
-Now we understand where the business is going and most of all how to get there."
+"Our target is to increase our turnover by 50% in three years, which should be achievable if we put everything we have learned into practice.
+Now we understand where the business is going, and most of all how to get there."

-What did the mentor process do for you?
+What did the mentoring process do for you?

 "It gave us clarity about our opportunities for growth, a different mindset within the business, more focus on growth and the sense of being supported."